EricMFink/PRcasebook/Chapters/Contents.md

 7.5: Judicial Recusal & Misconduct

-# Section 8: Justifying the Rules of Professional Responsibility
+# Part 8: Justifying the Rules of Professional Responsibility

 8.1: Theories of Legal Ethics